-CELLYTE 2CMT Modula batteries are shipped on pallets with cells / modules in the horizontal position.
-All the accessories needed for installation and use are packed in boxes and shipped on a separate pallet.
+CELLYTE 2CMTG Modular / Tubular batteries are shipped on pallets with cells / modules in the horizontal position.
+All the accessories needed for installation and use are packed in boxes and shipped on top of the modules or on a separate pallet.
 Unpack all items carefully and note the quantities received.